katarina33/ltlsurfcharters/src/pages/projects/tengirri.md

 – all meals, snacks, water, soft drinks, coffee, tea\
 – 20 cartons of Bintang per charter trip\
 – use of all equipment for fishing and snorkelling\
-– FREE video/photo service ( bring a usb flash drive )\
+– FREE video & photo service ( bring a usb flash drive )\
 – dinghy use for surfing, fishing\
 – experienced Australian surf guide and skipper